Diocese of Providence: 1900 to 1933

 In 1904, the Vatican split the Diocese of Fall River out of the Diocese of Providence, removing all of the Massachusetts counties and islands.
 This left 190,000 Catholics in the Diocese of Providence.
 During his tenure as bishop, Harkins increased the number of parishes in the diocese from 39 to 95; most of these new parishes were erected in the cities and growing suburbs, and were designated for different ethnic groups.
-He founded Providence College in 1917.
+The SVDP opened an orphanage in 1915 in Woonsocket.
+Harkins in 1917 donated land for the establishment of a Catholic college in the diocese.
+Most of the donations for the construction fund came from poor working families.
+Run by the Dominican Order, Providence College was dedicated in 1919.

 Due to Harkins's advancing age and declining health, the Vatican appointed two auxiliary bishops to the diocese between 1914 and 1917.
 In 1919, the pope named William Hickey from the Diocese of Worcester as coadjutor bishop in 1919.

 When Harkins died in 1921, Hickey automatically succeeded him as bishop of Providence.
 In 1923, Hickey started an initiative to upgrade and build new high schools in the diocese.
 The diocese soon unveiled plans to upgrade Mount Saint Charles Academy, a secondary school in Woonsocket.
 The academy had been teaching classes in French to accommodate the French-Canadian Catholic population in the town.
 However, it soon became clear that Hickey intended for the classes in the renovated school to be taught in English only.
 The parishioners became angry that they were being forced to pay for their children to be taught in English.
 Elphege Daignault, a Woonsocket lawyer, labeled the Irish-American clergy “national assassins."
 In 1924, the dissidents founded the newspaper La Sentinelle to express their opposition to Hickey's plan.
 The dissidents became known as Sentinellists.

 Daignault and the Sentinellists first appealed Hickey's plans to Archbishop Pietro Fumasoni-Biondi, the apostolic delegate, or Vatican representative, to the United States.
 When that appeal failed, Daignault sued the diocese in state court in Rhode Island.
 The Rhode Island Supreme Court eventually ruled that it had no jurisdiction in church affairs.
 By this point, the controversy had gained publicity in French Canadian communities throughout the United States and Canada.
 The Sentinellists finally sent a delegation to Vatican City to appeal directly to Pope Pius XI, but he refused to see them.

 In 1927, Hickey excommunicated Daignault and other Sentinellists and placed La Sentinelle on the Index Librorum Prohibitorum.
 Eventually, Daignault and the others recanted their opposition to Hickey and he lifted their excommunications.
 Hickey died in 1933.